webciter/GLSLFragmentShader/README.md

 <h4>GLSLFragmentShader.size</h4>

 The size interanly to GLSLFragmentShader Class effects the render size, the larger the size the more GPU power will be required.
 Use CSS css styles to stretch this.
+By using css styles on the canvas the GPU will not take any more Power

-<h4>enableMouse</h4>
+<h4>GLSLFragmentShader.enableMouse</h4>

 Within the JSON definition to mouse interation can be enabled and disable manually but if set in the json definition it will default to that.

-<h4>Where to get these Fragment Shaders</h4>
+<h3>Where to get these Fragment Shaders</h3>

 You can use all the fragment shaders from glslsandbox.com, by creating your own compatible JSON files, simply copy and paste then encode.
-Iv created a tool for this using tampermonkey it can be found at http://www.davidclews.com/viewtopic.php?f=23&p=964#p964
+Iv created a tool for this using tampermonkey it can be found at http://www.davidclews.com/viewtopic.php?f=23&p=964#p964 remember to support there project.